And The Finley Hill Orchard

 Finley Hill is the current site of Arby’s restaurant and is located across the street from the Bucyrus Community Hospital.

-In 2017, Bucyrus’s first official Arbor Day tree (a maple tree) was planted on the side of Finley Hill as a dual tribute to the city’s new “Tree City USA” designation as well as Johnny Appleseed’s special connection with Finley Hill.
+In 2017, Bucyrus’s first official Arbor Day tree (a maple tree) was planted on the side of Finley Hill as a dual tribute to the city’s “Tree City USA” status as well as Johnny Appleseed’s special connection with Finley Hill.

-In celebration of both Johnny Appleseed’s and the Norton Family’s legacies, two certified, Johnny Appleseed clone apple saplings will be planted during a dedication ceremony in the future Norton Bicentennial Greenspace.
+In honor of both Johnny Appleseed’s and the Norton Family’s legacies, two certified, Johnny Appleseed clone apple saplings will be planted in the future Norton Bicentennial Greenspace.

 Silvercreek Nursery grows these clone saplings by grafting semi-dwarf rootstock with the buds from one of the last known surviving apple trees originally planted by Johnny Appleseed in Nova, Ohio (just outside of Savannah, Ohio).

 The clone apple tree saplings will flank a custom-made fiberglass apple made by Persuader Performance Boats.
 The apple will be adorned with a custom, copper stem and leaf made by Bucyrus Copper Kettle Works.